-More than three thousand years ago, the lack of stones and other construction materials was not an impediment for Olmec hands to build magnificent pyramids and residential complexes made of earth or clay mixed with vegetable matter.
+More than three thousand years ago, the lack of stones and other construction materials did not impede for Olmec hands to build magnificent pyramids and residential complexes made of earth or clay mixed with vegetable matter.
 Today, and after several centuries, this millenary construction technique is still used in some indigenous communities in Mexico.

 The Olmecs were one of the first civilizations to use earthen architecture during the formative period, that is, in the pre-classic and classic eras.
-In fact, the oldest ceremonial centers planned and built on platforms and bases made of compact earth are dated between 1200 and 900 BC.
+The oldest ceremonial centers planned and built on platforms and bases made of compact earth are dated between 1200 and 900 BC.

 Examples of these centers are La Venta, Tres Zapotes, and San Lorenzo, the latter located in the southern part of the state of Veracruz.
 In addition to the Olmec culture in this state, another civilization that built its temples from the earth was La Remojadas, which was established in the center of the state, mainly in the area known as La Mixtequilla.